N-dori/agwa/README.md

 Extra test for Persistent issues - not-yet-implemented in code - test checks if a unit remains in a Needs Attention state for more than 3 hours. which can point a malfunction in hardware, beacuse system needs to fix it as soon as it discovers bad readings

 To run tests for the backend project follow these steps:
-1.Open your terminal and go to the backend directory: cd backend
+Open your terminal and go to the backend directory:

+    cd backend

-2.Run the following command to execute all tests:
+Run the following command to execute all tests:

     pytest